We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - addressing dysfunctional interactions

 - improving the family’s problem-solving abilities

-Research in the Journal of Family Therapy suggests family counseling effectively addresses issues with children, which include:
+Research from 2019 suggests that family therapy effectively addresses issues with children, including:

 - conduct disorders